 UDTs may be used to monitor adherence to the prescribed treatment plan and to detect unsanctioned drug use.
 They should be used more often in patients receiving addiction therapy, but clinical judgment is the ultimate guide to testing frequency (Table 2) [31].
-The CDC recommends clinicians should use UDT before starting opioid therapy and consider UDT at least annually to assess for prescribed medications as well as other controlled prescription drugs and illicit drugs [65].
-However, this recommendation was based on low-quality evidence that indicates little confidence in the effect estimate.

 Initially, testing involves the use of class-specific immunoassay drug panels [1].
 If necessary, this may be followed with gas chromatography/mass spectrometry for specific drug or metabolite detection.
 It is important that testing identifies the specific drug rather than the drug class, and the prescribed opioid should be included in the screen.
 Any abnormalities should be confirmed with a laboratory toxicologist or clinical pathologist.
-Immunoassay may be used point-of-care for "onthe-spot" therapy changes, but the high error rate prevents its use in major clinical decisions except with liquid chromatography coupled to tandem mass spectrometry confirmation.
+Immunoassay may be used point-of-care for "on-the-spot" therapy changes, but the high error rate prevents its use in major clinical decisions except with liquid chromatography coupled to tandem mass spectrometry confirmation.